Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 What are the advantages of a neurodermatitis cream without cortisone?

-Which ingredients replace cortisone?
+What ingredients replace cortisone?

-Can cortisone be avoided completely?
+Can cortisone be completely avoided?